 Homogeneous Temperature and Bond Force

 The thermally decoupled ceramic heaters guarantee an even temperature distribution and also ensure an optimal bonding force homogeneity within the entire temperature range.
-An optionally available multi-zone heating system makes advanced control of the temperature distribution possible.
+The SUSS MicroTec unique multi-zone heating system makes advanced control of the temperature distribution possible.
 The innovative structure of the XB8 wafer bonder enables optimal bonding force and temperature distribution across the wafer, resulting in high yield.

 In combination with the SUSS bond aligner suite the XB8 offers a highly precise bond alignment.